By choosing one of the Energy Marketers in our network for your electricity, natural gas, or green energy needs,

 which will help reduce the ReStore's monthly power bills, enabling Habitat for Humanity to divert more funds toward its programming.

-and education support and scholarship programs.
-Sandstone Energy is supporting Kids Cancer Care by providing electricity for the foundation at cost.
+Sandstone Energy is supporting Kids Cancer Care by providing electricity for the foundation at cost and

 McMurray Gospel Assembly (Supported by Get Energy)